Nymburk

 Nymburk ([ˈnɪmburk]; Nimburg, Neuenburg an der Elbe) is a town in the Central Bohemian Region of the Czech Republic.
-It has about 15,000 inhabitants.
+It has about 16,000 inhabitants.
 It is situated on the Elbe River.
-The town centre is well preserved and is protected by law as an urban monument zone.
+The historic town centre is well preserved and is protected as an urban monument zone.

-Administrative parts
+Administrative division

-The town is made up of two administrative parts: Nymburk and Drahelice.
+Nymburk consists of five municipal parts (in brackets population according to the 2021 census):